cifanip/portfolio/cases/02_fractional_brownian_motion/index.md

 Consider now, as an example, the case $H=0.1$.
 Suppose that a preliminary analysis on a time-series has established that, at the relevant trading time-scale, the signal is well approximated by $B\_t^{0.1}$.
 This can be achieved, for example, by computing the scaling of increment variance (1.1) or by a trained neural network.
 A simple **trading strategy** would then be to open a long position every time a negative price difference is recorded at the end of the previous time period.
 By applying the strategy a sufficiently large number of times, we know by (1.2) that we have a statistical adavantage.
 This is illustred in Fig. 2 where the pdf of $\Delta B^{0.1}\_{t+1}$ conditioned on $\Delta B^{0.1}\_{t}<0$ is computed numerically on $10^4$ realizations of Fractional Brownian Motion.
 Clearly, the probability is shifted towards positive returns.

-The question is, of course, whether such signals exist in the real market and if they last a sufficinetly long time to allow for statistical arbitrage.
+The question is, of course, whether such signals exist in real markets and whether they persist for a sufficiently long time to allow for statistical arbitrage net of transaction costs.

 <p align="center">
   <img src="figures/cond_pdf_fmb_h01.png" width="70%">